ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 Timeout before killing an unresponsive chain.
 Defaults to `5s`.

-#### `--creation-tx-fee` (int):

-Transaction fee, in nAVAX, for transactions that create new state.
-Defaults to `1000000` nAVAX (.001 AVAX) per transaction.
-This can only be changed on a local network.

 #### `--min-delegator-stake` (int):

 The minimum stake, in nAVAX, that can be delegated to a validator of the Primary Network.